Getting to NW Oregon

 Once you’ve reached Kelso, Portland, Salem, Corvallis, or Albany, the NW Connector is your ticket to the Oregon Coast.
 Find out below how to ride to the coast from each city along I-5.

-From Portland, you can travel along the scenic Columbia River via the Lower Columbia Connector, operated jointly by Columbia County Rider and Sunset Empire Transportation District.
+From Portland, you can travel along the scenic Columbia River via the Lower Columbia Connector, operated by Sunset Empire Transportation District.
 Reaching Astoria in just 3 hours, you’ll be ready to “start at the top” of your Oregon Coast vacation.

 If you want to jump right into the heart of the coast, Tillamook County Transportation District also operates the Route 5, traveling direct to Tillamook.